noelrivasc/blog/_posts/2024-07-15-the-hand-of-a-thinking-body.md

 layout: post
 title: The hand of a thinking body
 date: 2024-07-15 21:17 -0600
+summary: Get the body some comfort to let the brain do its thing.
 ---

 Last year, my right hand started hurting.
 I'd wake up with a trigger thumb, and some days the base of my thumb would feel sore.